igoldshm/MonetGAN/README.md

 ```
 ## Challenges - imbalanced dataset
 We trained our model using the Monet/Photo dataset from Kaggle.
 During preprocessing, we observed a significant imbalance between the number of real-world photos (7,028) and Monet-style paintings (300).
 This imbalance can affect the performance of the model by making the photo discriminator disproportionately strong (as it being trained on more samples).
 As a result, the training of the Monet-to-photo generator may suffer, and the effectiveness of the cycle consistency loss can be reduced, since the network struggles to maintain a balanced bidirectional mapping.

+To tackle this challenge, we opted for paired training, where the dataset consists of 300 pairs of Monet paintings and real photos.
+The number of pairs is constrained by the available Monet paintings, which leads to an undersampling of the real photo domain (B).
 ###  Solution
 To mitigate the effects of the imbalanced dataset, we applied a balanced strategy that combines the following techniques:
 - Data augmentation on the Monet dataset to increase visual diversity and reduce overfitting